julelang/manual/src/compiler/compiler-optimizations.md

 Some optimizations may not be applied for some scopes and expressions.
 :::

+`--opt-zcopy` \
+Enabled special optimizations for the built-in copy function.
+See the documentation of copy for the arrays.
+This optimization flag enabled mandatory optimizations for arrays.

+---

+`--opt-zappend` \
+Enabled special optimizations for the built-in copy function.
+See the documentation of copy for the arrays.
+This optimization flag enabled mandatory optimizations for arrays.

+---

 `--opt-copy` \
 Enables special optimizations for copy operations.\
 It reduces copying operations whenever possible.